Some posts contain compensated links. Please read this disclaimer for more info.

-Plaka is one of the best neighborhoods to stay in Athens when it comes to sightseeing, walking tours, and historical landmarks.
-This old district is just steps from the Acropolis and some of the most important ancient sites in Athens.
+Plaka is one of the best neighborhoods to stay in Athens for sightseeing, walking tours, and historical landmarks.
+This old district is just steps from the Acropolis and some of Athens’s most important ancient sites.

 Other than that, a stay in Plaka is also great if you enjoy shopping and good food.
-Several souvenir shops and endless traditional tavernas and restaurants and beautiful cafes, and places to go for a cocktail or a beer.
+Several souvenir shops, endless traditional tavernas, restaurants, beautiful cafes, and places to go for a cocktail or beer.

-Another great area to stay in Athens is Monastiraki.
-Close to virtually everything, Monastiraki Square is the place you’ll be reaching to sample the best gyros in town, so don’t miss Monastiraki if you’re a foodie at heart and want to sip the best Greek coffee in town.
+Another great area to stay in, in Athens is Monastiraki.
+Close to virtually everything, Monastiraki Square is the place you’ll be reaching to sample the best gyros in town, so don’t miss Monastiraki if you’re a foodie at heart and want to sip the best Greek coffee in the city.